-It’s October and that means Halloween is just around the corner (not to mention Friday the 13th)!
+It’s October and that means Halloween is just around the corner!
 Charm City and the surrounding area has lots of spooky events happening if you’re looking for a scary night out.
 These aren’t for the faint of heart – be prepared to be scared.
 Here’s your guide to all the haunted houses, trails, and other scary events in Baltimore this Halloween season.
-Stay tuned for not-so-scary Halloween happenings!
+Check out this post if you’re looking for for not-so-scary events.

 Surrounded by water on 3 sides, this attraction offers extra creepiness on chilly, dark October nights.
 In operation since 1968, it is advertised as the oldest non-profit haunted attraction in the country.
-Opening night is Friday, October 13th and every 13th person will get in FREE on this night.
-Hours are 7pm to 11pm.
-It will also be open October 14th , 20th, 21st, 27th, and 28th.
-General admission is $10.
-The Cox’s Point Haunted Mansion is in Essex.
+Open the last 3 Friday & Saturdays of October (beginning October 12).
+Admission is $10, cash only.
+The Cox’s Point Haunted Mansion is at 820 Riverside Drive in Essex.

 This 1-hour tour through the terrifying woods and fort dungeons of Fort Howard county park, haunted since the historical battle of 1812, is a Sparrow’s Point tradition for over 30 years.
 Open the last Friday and Saturday in September and every Friday and Saturday in October, admission is $17.
 Gates open at 6pm and close when the park reaches capacity, usually around 11pm.
 Operation is subject to the weather.

 New for 2018: a Haunted Hayide and Black Out Tour.
 There will also be a Free not-so-scary Kids’ Trick or Treat night on the last Saturday.
 9500 North Point Rd., Fort Howard, MD.